Kaynelua/SUSH-SpectralSensor/README.md

 ## SUSH

-Our device SUSH uses the spectral sensor provided in conjunction with a proximity sensor to automatically detect the color of each colored plate in a sushi restaurant which will be collated for instant and errorless bill generation.
+Our device SUSH uses the Spectral Sensor ([AS7262](https://ams.com/as7262)) provided in conjunction with a Proximity Sensor ([VCNL4010](https://www.vishay.com/doc?83462)) to automatically detect the color of each colored plate in a sushi restaurant.
+The totals will be collated for instant and error free bill generation.

 Upon detection of a colored plate, a message containing the color of the plate will be sent to the MQTT Broker which in turn will trigger a callback on the Web server subscribed to the MQTT broker.
 The price of each colored plate will be configured by restaurant owners/managers beforehand and upon receiving the message containing the color of the plate detected, render the bill dynamically with React Front-end.